cmaglie/go-serial/testsuite/README.md

 The testing harness is composed by two microcontroller boards and a power switch (relay).

-The first board is called the "Probe" board, it runs a firmware to control the switch and is always connected to the host PC.
+The first board is called the "Probe" board, it runs a firmware to control the power switch of the "Target" board and is always connected to the host PC.

-The second board is called the "Target" board, it is connected to the host PC via a USB cable whose power wire goes trough the switch controlled by the Probe.
+The second board is called the "Target" board, it is connected to the host PC via a USB cable whose power wire goes trough the relay switch controlled by the Probe.

 ![Harness Diagram](harness_diagram.png)